simwrapper/d3-sankey-diagram/README.md

 `d3-sankey-diagram` works both in node (using jsdom) and in the browser.

+## Contributing 🎁

+Thanks for your interest in contributing!
+To get started see [CONTRIBUTING.md](CONTRIBUTING.md) and our [code of conduct](CODE_OF_CONDUCT.md).
+We have a [Roadmap](https://github.com/ricklupton/d3-sankey-diagram/projects/1) showing what we are working on, and you can browse the list of [good first issues](https://github.com/ricklupton/d3-sankey-diagram/labels/good%20first%20bug) for ideas.

 ## Documentation
 d3-sankey-diagram is a JavaScript library for creating [Sankey diagrams](https://en.wikipedia.org/wiki/Sankey_diagram) using [d3](https://d3js.org/).
 See the [live examples](https://ricklupton.github.io/d3-sankey-diagram) to get an idea of what it does.